 We liked the lacing system, with the eyelets made of micro pulleys, it is easy to get a secure fit quickly.
 With a medium weight wool hiking sock, we were able to attain a good, snug fit for a medium volume foot, and Asolo does make this boot in a wide version for those with wider feet.

 What we found least appealing, however, was the required break-in time to make these boots genuinely comfortable on long hikes.
 This is a stiff boot with full-grain leather uppers that needs to be treated with a leather softener.
 It's also necessary to walk in this contender for many miles before expecting them to loosen up.
-Users should not presume out of the box comfort that you would find in a modern model like the Hoka One One Tor Ultra Hi WP

-Durable, rugged and very water resistant, the Asolo Power Matic 200 GV is a top notch, quality boot that will last its owner for many seasons of heavy use when properly cared for.
+Durable, rugged and very water-resistant, the Asolo Power Matic 200 GV is a top-notch, quality boot that will last its owner for many seasons of heavy use when properly cared for.
 This is a boot best for those seeking the dependability and support of a beefy hiking boot like this one for work or for recreation.